Florida Department of Health

 Rural Emergency Medical Services (EMS) Improvement

-The Florida State Office of Rural Health has partnered with the Bureau of Emergency Medical Oversite to assist and educate rural emergency medical services (EMS) agencies in the areas of population health management and community para-medicine practices.
+The Florida State Office of Rural Health has partnered with the Bureau of Emergency Medical Oversite to assist and educate rural emergency medical services (EMS) agencies in the areas of population health management and community paramedicine practices.
 The program funded a rural EMS leadership series to help educate leadership on topics such as quality improvement, finance, workforce development, and other topics.
 The program also funds a Rural EMS coordinator to focus on improving EMS in rural areas and expanding community paramedicine in rural counties.
 The EMS coordinator holds quarterly regional EMS workgroup calls to help provide technical assistance to rural EMS agencies and provide them with additional resources and networking opportunities.

 If your Flex Program was funded for one of the eight competitive Flex EMS awards, please describe your project, your partners, and intended long-term outcomes.